Nielsbishere/core/README.md

 ```

 oibaker compiles GLSL/HLSL files into oiSH (SPIRV and reflection) and fbx/obj to oiRM.

+**Note: oibaker is currently only available on Windows; but the baked resources are already uploaded to git.**

 # How to use ocore in a project